-- The core clinicians who provide primary care in the U.S. are physicians (such as general internists, family medicine physicians, and pediatricians), nurse practitioners, and physician assistants. - Other key roles include clinical pharmacists, medical assistants, scribes, and registered nurses. - Primary care physicians (PCPs) are either medical doctors (M.D.) or doctors of osteopathic medicine (D.O.) who complete a family medicine residency or an internal medicine residency following graduation from a U.S. or international medical school. - Nurse Practitioners (NPs) are registered nurses with a bachelor of science degree in nursing and additional master's degree or doctoral-level training. - Physician Assistants (PAs) are licensed clinicians who practice medicine under a supervising physician.
+- The core clinicians who provide primary care in the U.S. are physicians (such as general internists, family medicine physicians, and pediatricians), nurse practitioners, and physician assistants. - Other key roles include clinical pharmacists, medical assistants, scribes, and registered nurses. - Primary care physicians (PCPs) are either medical doctors (M.D.) or doctors of osteopathic medicine (D.O.) who complete residency in family medicine, internal medicine, or pediatrics following graduation from a U.S. or international medical school. - Nurse Practitioners (NPs) are registered nurses with a bachelor of science degree in nursing and additional master's degree or doctoral-level training. - Physician Assistants (PAs) are licensed clinicians who practice medicine under a supervising physician.
 PAs complete a master's-level program that includes both classroom instruction and clinical rotations. - State scope of practice laws govern the scope and authority of NPs and PAs.
-Recent Massachusetts policy changes have facilitated independent practice for advanced-practice nurses, but only temporarily for physician assistants. - Massachusetts legislation passed in early 2021 expanded full practice authority, including the ability to bill independently, to all Massachusetts advanced-practice nurses (including nurse practitioners).1 - As part of the COVID-19 public health emergency, a temporary executive order allowing PAs to practice without physician supervision was issued in early 2022.2
+Recent Massachusetts policy changes have facilitated independent practice for advanced-practice nurses, but only temporarily for physician assistants. - Massachusetts legislation passed in early 2021 expanded full practice authority, including the ability to bill independently, to all Massachusetts advanced-practice nurses (including nurse practitioners). - As part of the COVID-19 public health emergency, a temporary executive order allowing PAs to practice without physician supervision was issued in early 2022.

-1 An act promoting a resilient health care system that puts patients first.
+An act promoting a resilient health care system that puts patients first.
 Chapter 260.
 2020.